 Can I give employees a different allowance based on their age?

-When it comes to varying allowance amounts based on age, employers can only offer higher allowances to older employees.
+When varying allowance amounts based on age, employers can only offer higher allowances to older employees.
 Employers can provide allowances to the oldest employees in the class that are up to three times higher than the allowances offered to the youngest employees in the class.

 Can I give employees a different allowance based on their family status?

 Similar to adjusting based on age, you can vary allowance amounts by an employee’s family size.
-For example, within each employee class you set, you can offer a greater allowance to employees who have a family over those who are single.
+For example, within each employee class, you can offer a greater allowance to employees who have a family over those who are single.

-Beyond these customizations of family status and age, you must offer your ICHRA to each plan participant in the same class on the same terms.
+Beyond these family status and age customizations, you must offer your ICHRA to each plan participant in the same class on the same terms.

 Using employee classes to structure ICHRA eligibility

-For example, employers mainly focused on hiring and retaining local full-time employees may limit ICHRA eligibility to full-time employees over age 25 who live in the organization's rating area.
+For example, employers mainly focused on hiring and retaining full-time employees may limit ICHRA eligibility to full-time employees.

 You can also use employee classes to help you offer different benefits to different employees.
-For example, you can choose to offer a traditional group health plan to local employees while offering an ICHRA to employees who live outside the rating area.
+For example, you can offer a traditional group health plan to one class of employees, such as salaried workers, while offering an ICHRA to hourly workers.

 Alternatively, you could offer employer-sponsored health insurance to full-time employees while reserving the ICHRA for part-time employees.

-If you choose to offer both an ICHRA and traditional group health plan coverage based on full-time or part-time status, salaried or hourly payment structure, or geographic location, you must ensure your employee class size meets specific requirements.
+If you choose to offer both an ICHRA and traditional group health plan coverage based on full-time or part-time status, salaried or hourly payment structure, or rating area (more on this later), you must ensure your employee class size meets specific requirements.

 The minimum class size requirement varies by company size: